openmediavault/openmediavault-docs/installation/on_usb.rst

 Installation on USB
 ###################

-|omv| can be installed on an USB Flash Drive to boot from it.
+|omv| can be installed on an USB flash dive to boot from it.

 1. Follow the :doc:`Install on Dedicated Drive </installation/via_iso>`
-   and select your USB Flash Drive as target drive.
+   and select your USB flash dive as target drive.
 #.
 Enable the openmediavault-flashmemory plugin.
 This lowers the amount of
-   writes to the USB Flash Drive, making sure you can enjoy it for a long time.
+   writes to the USB flash dive, making sure you can enjoy it for a long time.